 by Jill Brooke

 This tradition will also take place this weekend.
 Among the celebrities who have visited Kentucky in the past are Tom Brady, Backstreet Boys, Dennis Quaid, Boyz II Men, Johnny Gill, Richie Sambora of Bon Jovi and David Alan Grier.
-This

 Called “The Most Exciting Two Minutes in Sports,” the Kentucky Derby started in May of 1875 – though traditions such as bourbon-filled mint juleps, festive hats and red roses blanketing winning horses were added as the event gained popularity.